 2020 - Best LPN Programs in Florida

 If you’ve ever considered entering the healthcare field in Florida, there’s never been a better time to go to become a licensed practical nurse (LPN).
-The Bureau of Labor Statistics (BLS) reports favorable employment trends for the field through the year 2026, predicting a 12% increase.
+The Bureau of Labor Statistics (BLS) reports favorable employment trends for the field through the year 2028, predicting a faster than average increase of 11%.
 With salaries like these, and an abundance of schools throughout the state that offer an LPN program, it’s no wonder that nursing has become a hot career prospect in Florida.
-Florida LPNs earn around an hourly wage of $20.35 or annual salary of $42,320, which is roughly $1,710 less per year than national average.
+LPNs in Florida earn approximately $21.34 per hour, which equates to an average annual salary of $44,400.
+This is roughly $2,650 per year less than the national average.